Milkshake

-A milkshake (sometimes simply called a shake) is a sweet beverage made by blending milk, ice cream, and flavorings or sweeteners such as butterscotch, caramel sauce, chocolate syrup, fruit syrup, or whole fruit into a thick, sweet, cold mixture.
+A milkshake (sometimes simply called a shake) is a sweet beverage made by blending milk, ice cream, and flavorings or sweeteners such as butterscotch, caramel sauce, chocolate syrup, or fruit syrup into a thick, sweet, cold mixture.
 It may also be made using a base made from non-dairy products, including plant milks such as almond milk, coconut milk, or soy milk.
+Dry ingredients such as whole fruit, nuts, seeds, candy, or cookies may be incorporated.

-Milkshakes originated in the United States around the turn of the 20th century, and grew in popularity following the introduction of electric blenders in the subsequent two decades.
-They became a common part of youth popular culture, as ice cream shops were a culturally acceptable meeting place for youth, and milkshakes became symbolic of the innocence of youth.
+Milkshakes originated in the United States around the turn of the 20th century and gained widespread popularity after the introduction of electric blenders in the following decades.
+During this period, ice cream shops became popular social gathering spots for young people, and milkshakes came to symbolize the simplicity and innocence of youth culture.

 Preparation

 Full-service restaurants, ice cream shops, soda fountains, and diners usually prepare the shake in a milkshake machine.
 At home, a blender is more commonly used.
+Milkshakes can also be mixed by hand using a spoon.
 Milkshakes may be made from any flavor of ice cream; additional flavorings, such as chocolate syrup, malt syrup, or malted milk powder, are often added prior to mixing.

 Many fast food outlets do not make shakes from the individual ingredients; rather, they use automatic milkshake machines which freeze and serve a pre-made milkshake mixture consisting of milk, a sweetened flavoring agent, and a thickening agent.
-These are similar to soft-serve ice cream machines, but keep the shake at a drinkable consistency.
+These are similar to soft-serve ice cream machines, but they keep the shake at a drinkable consistency.